'It's going to be within our capability' to prevent another coronavirus surge, Fauci says - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Gregory Lemos, Jen Christensen and Jennifer Henderson contributed to this report.
+CNN’s Gregory Lemos, Jen Christensen, Jamie Gumbrecht, Elizabeth Cohen and Jennifer Henderson contributed to this report.

 Comments